coleifer/peewee/docs/peewee/quickstart.rst

 Retrieving Data
 ---------------

-The real power of our database comes when we want to retrieve data.
-Relational databases are a great tool for making ad-hoc queries.
+The real strength of our database is in how it allows us to retrieve data through *queries*.
+Relational databases are excellent for making ad-hoc queries.

 Getting single records
 ^^^^^^^^^^^^^^^^^^^^^^